Advanced visulization tutorial¶

 function but the also require a DataFrame

-with periodic table data.
+columns for each element that play the role of coordinates.
 You can get the default data using the create_vis_dataframe

 function.
 Let’s start with an example using the plotly